TLW's Police Brutalityscope™ (Police Brutality Historyscope)

 On July 15, 2017 pampered (affirmative action?)
 Muslim Minneapolis, Minn. police officer Mohamed Noor shoots bride-to-be Justine Diamond (Ruszczyk) (who called about an assault) as she sits in her car near her home for making a "loud noise", after which the corrupt authorities cover for him like all sacred cow pigs, er, cut him loose and let him go in Mar.
-2018, after which he is charged with murder and pleads self-defense.
+2018, after which he is charged with murder and pleads self-defense before being convicted of 3rd-degree murder on May 6, 2019.